Auckland Castle

-Auckland Castle, which is also known as Auckland Palace and to people that live locally as the Bishop's Castle or Bishop's Palace, is located in the town of Bishop Auckland in County Durham, England.
-In 1832, this castle replaced Durham Castle as the official residence of the Bishops of Durham.
-It is now a tourist attraction, but still houses the Bishop's offices; the Castle is a Grade I listed building.
+Auckland Castle, also known as Auckland Palace, is a former bishop's palace located in the town of Bishop Auckland in County Durham, England.
+The castle was a residence of the bishops of Durham from approximately 1183 and was their primary residence between 1832 and 2012, when the castle and its contents were sold to the Auckland Castle Trust (now the Auckland Project).
+It is now a tourist attraction, but still houses the bishop's offices.